 Thus, the student is initiated into comparative method and can understand the developments resulting from the ongoing internationalization of law.
 Particular emphasis is given to the international and European legal education, which should characterize a modern legal expert, while ensuring that the academic knowledge of law is accompanied by the appropriate practical experience on its application.

-The program of Law is aimed at students who either enrolled in the first year as high school graduates or are already graduates of other recognized academic disciplines and seek to acquire and graduate in law from the Neapolis, through the recognition of a certain number of courses from their previous studies ( with a maximum of 60 credits), if the recognized courses share a cognitive link between them, provided that their studies in Law last, at least three academic years.
+The program of Law is aimed at students who either enrolled in the first year as high school graduates or are already graduates of other recognized academic disciplines and seek to acquire and graduate degree in law from Neapolis University, through the recognition of a certain number of courses from their previous studies (with a maximum of 60 credits), if the recognized courses share a cognitive link between them, provided that their studies in Law last at least three academic years.

 Degrees, professionally equivalent to practicing law in Greece or in Cyprus